tolauwae/phd-thesis/src/oop/oop.typ

 On lines 10 to 11, the action registers the WebAssembly function with index #emph[fidx] to the callback environment.
 This way, the callback system will concurrently call the function whenever a new message arrives.

-The interface definition on the right side of \cref{fig:action} defines the action as a proper WebAssembly function using the #emph[def\_action] macro.
+The interface definition on the right side of @oop:action defines the action as a proper WebAssembly function using the #emph[def\_action] macro.
 The macro takes the name of the action, and its type as arguments.
-In the example, the subscribe action takes three arguments and returns nothing.  % todo our semantic requires actions to return a value
+In the example, the subscribe action takes three arguments and returns nothing. // todo our semantic requires actions to return a value
 The body of the macro takes the arguments from the stack and passes them to the internal function which performs the action.
 At the end the macro lifts the consumed arguments from the stack, and returns true.
 The boolean value returned by actions is used to indicate failure, and are used by the runtime to throw WebAssembly traps in case something goes wrong.